-The Christian Gottschalt family also owned a fish house and sold fish from door to door from a cart.
+The Christian Gottschalt family also owned a fish house and sold fish from door to door from a horse-drawn wagon.

 New England farmers began to settle in 1861.
 Truck farms operated by Germans hauled their produce to the city and returned with loads of manure from the Central Market horse barns.